Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

-# Update NCN User Passwords
+# Set NCN User Passwords

-The management nodes deploy with a default password in the image, so it is a recommended best practice for system security to change the root password in the image so that it is not the documented default password.
-In addition to the root password in the image, NCN personalization should be used to change the password as part of post-boot CFS.
-The password in the image should be used when console access is desired during the network boot of a management node that is being rebuilt, but this password should be different than the one stored in Vault that is applied by CFS during post-boot NCN personalization to change the on-disk password.
-Once NCN personalization has been run, then the password in Vault should be used for console access.
+The management node image do not contain a default root password or default ssh keys.

-Use one of these methods to change the root pasword in the image.
+Use one of these methods to change or set the root pasword in the image.

 1. If the PIT node is booted, see
 [Change NCN Image Root Password and SSH Keys on PIT Node](Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md)